Mimovnik/FleetMan/docs/UseCases/RegisterTankerShip.md

 - `length` must be greater then 0
 - `width` must be greater then 0
 - `tanks` list must be non-empty
-- `tanks` fuel type of each tank must be either diesel or heavy fuel
+- `tanks:fuelType` must be either diesel or heavy fuel
-- `tanks` capacity of each tank must be greater then 0
+- `tanks:capacity` capacity must be greater then 0

 ## Domain Logic